spacemeshos/go-spacemesh/docs/tasks.md

 todo: move tasks to github issues

 ### Build tasks
-- Dockerfile to setup a completely isolated docker dev env
+- Dockerfile to setup a completely isolated docker dev env with no deps installed in the go path - only in /vendor.
 - Makefile that builds node packaged binary without relying on packages outside of /vendor - e.g. GOPATH as proj root.
-Current makefile is using a global go path.
+Current makefile is using the global system go path.
-- Script to install all required dev tools: e.g. proto-c (with grpc-gateway support). govendor, etc....
+- A script to install all required dev tools: e.g. proto-c (with grpc-gateway support). govendor, etc....
 - Integrate travis CI with the repo and setup full CI system (hold until repo is public for Travis integration)

 ### App Shell Tasks